jvrplanc/MIL/README.md

 # MIL

-Some quirky code, the fun stuff is in SIVAL/src
+Some quirky code, the fun stuff is in SIVAL/src.
+Running sdv for synthetic data requires Python 3.9